 The IRS also has received recent reports of cybercriminals posing as IRS e-Services, asking tax pros to sign into their accounts and providing a disguised link.
 The link, however, sends tax pros to a fake e-Services site that steals their usernames and passwords.

 Tax practitioners or taxpayers receiving emails from fraudsters posing as the IRS or tax software providers are recommended to go directly to IRS.gov and forward attempted phishing emails to email@example.com.
-Remember, the IRS does not send unsolicited emails — and your tax prepare shouldn’t either!
+Remember, the IRS does not send unsolicited emails—and your tax preparer shouldn’t either!

 Want to know more this tax season about how to enhance cybersecurity and keep your sensitive information safe?
 Contact CMIT Solutions today.